The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

-The hotel certainly has an eerie and unsettling history and many guests and staff have claimed to have seen ghosts and evidence of supernatural activity.
-Recent finds have only added to the creepy allure of this haunted place.
+Even if you don’t believe in ghosts it is true that the hotel has an eerie and unsettling history and recent finds have only added to the creepy allure of this haunted place.

 America’s Most Haunted Hotel: The Crescent Hotel in Eureka Springs